Kafta (Lebanese Grilled Beef Kebabs)

 Flat metal skewers work really well for making kafta since there is a wider surface for the meat to attach to.

-Kaftas will take about twenty minutes to cook turning once.
+Kaftas will take about fifteen to twenty minutes to cook on the grill, turning only once.

-Where you may heat the grill on high heat, you will need a moderate heat to cook these lovely delights.
+Start the skewers on medium high heat, then move to a moderate heat to finish cooking these lovely delights.

 What to Serve with Kafta